Noman-sheikh1/devTinder/src/homework.md

 --explore a mongoose documentation for model methods --what are option in a model.findOneAndUpdate method,explore more  about it --api-update the user with email id
+--explore schema type option from the documentation --add required , unique, lowercase,min,=.,minLength,trim --create a custom validate function  fro gender --improve the db schema -put all appropriate validation on each feild in schema --add timestamps to the user